Breakfast Cookies are packed full of oats, coconut, nuts, dried cranberries, and cinnamon, for a delicious, filling cookie!

 - Add flour, cinnamon and baking soda and mix.

-- Stir in the rest of the ingredients until well mixed.
+- Stir in oats.
+Stir in the rest of the ingredients until well mixed.

 - Use a small ice cream scoop to make cookie balls, and place on an ungreased cookie sheet.